martingruenbacher/voicerecognitionBot/README.md

 voicerecognition bot written mainly in python3

 Should be able to tell you the actual weather, time and day.
-Further oerations are coming soon.
+Further operations are coming soon.